aman-11111/re4_tweaks/README.md

 *  Select Mouse category, enable "Mouse Turning" and select Type B.
 *  Select Keyboard category, enable "Strafing" and "AimAndMove".
 *  Click "save" button to save RE4 Tweaks configuration.
-*  Exit to game, In Game Option, select controller type III.
+*  Exit back to game.
+In game Option menu, select controller type III.
 *  Load or start a new game.

 ### Known Issues
 *  Occasional  game freeze on start or after loading a save game.
 *  Only support A,D,W,S keys, non-configurable.
 *  Only support Controller Type III.
 Left stick for strafing.
 Right stick for turning.
 Run [A button] and turn together is not easy.
+*  No player animation for strafing.
+No animation for walking while aiming
 *  Lot of game glitches.
-Ashley will not stay on ground height while player aim and walk up or down stairs.
+Ashley following Leon will not stay on ground height while he aim and walk up or down stairs.
 *  Not tested against the full game.
 Expected game breaking glitches.

 ### Acknowledgments